 Snowpack, through runoff, provides about one-third of the water used by California's cities and farms.
-On May 1, 2014, the Department of Water Resources released their final Snow Survey of the year results stating that the statewide snowpack's water content is at 18% of normal.
-As of April 1, 2014, the California Department of Water Resources measured the statewide water content of snowpack at only 32% of the average historical April 1 snowpack measurement - crucial because this is when the snowpack is normally at its peak and begins to melt into streams and reservoirs.
+On May 1, 2014, the Department of Water Resources released their final Snow Survey of the year results stating that the statewide snowpack's water content is at 18% of average for the date.
+As of December 8, 2014, the California Department of Water Resources measured the statewide water content of snowpack at only 7% of the average historical April 1 snowpack measurement - crucial because this is when the snowpack is normally at its peak and begins to melt into streams and reservoirs.

 Closely monitoring the effects of, and studying the current drought in the context of long-term hydrologic, climatic, and environmental changes, is essential for successful science-based planning and preparedness for future droughts.

 A drought is a period of drier-than-normal conditions that results in water-related problems.
 When rainfall is less than normal for several weeks, months, or years, the flow of streams and rivers declines, water levels in lakes and reservoirs fall, and the depth to water in wells increases.
 If dry weather persists and water-supply problems develop, the dry period can become a drought.

 The term "drought" can have different meanings to different people, depending on how a water deficiency affects them.
 Droughts have been classified into different types such as:

 - agricultural drought - lack of soil moisture, or